Thai Thoughts and Anecdotes Part 288

 Me: "No, my vibes are available to all in every time, space, and dimension of the Universe.
 Someone had to wash the feet of Jesus.
 You can wash my feet.
 Feel the love.
 Feel the feet."

 2. Rufus from Ibiza: "Dana, have you ever been a bullfighter?
-With your steel cable thighs, washboard stomach, rock hard rear, emerald green eyes, satin black hair, mahogany face, and huge veined hands the question just naturally occurred to me."
+With your steel cable thighs, washboard stomach, rock hard rear, emerald green eyes, satin black hair, mahogany face, and huge veined hands the question just naturally occurred

 Me: "No, Rufus from Ibiza; I have never been a bullfighter.
 I'm a lover, not a fighter.
 Good question though."